flexera-public/bulk-rightlink10-enablement/README.md

   The name of the deployment where you'd like the serves to be placed.

--   Server Template Name **(-s)**
+-   Server Template Href **(-s)**

-  The name of the ServerTemplate you would like associated with this server.
+  The href of the ServerTemplate you would like associated with this server.

+  -   API hostname **(-a)**

+    This token can be found by login into the cloud management dashboard at (http://my.rightscale.com) Click on Settings then API Credentials

 -   Refresh Token **(-t)**